State change via one-dimensional scattering in quantum mechanics: Evaluation of the outcome probabilities

-Assuming that we can solve (\ref{22}), we discuss in this section a physical interpretation of the solution $\Phi_n(x)$.
-First, consider the formulation of probability flux, which is derived for the time-dependent Schr{\"o}dinger equation,
+Assuming that we can solve (\ref{22}), we discuss in this section how the solution can be used to evaluate the probability of each possible outcome of the interaction between the free and the bound particle.
+This requires the notion of probability flux, which is derived by considering the time-dependent Schr{\"o}dinger equation,